-Keeping your Android phone secure without security software is doable, but for some people it’s just plain risky.
-That’s especially true if you open a lot of files on your phone from email or messaging platforms, or if you are, shall we say, a little too liberal with the kinds of apps you’re willing to install—even if they are from the Play Store.
+Keeping your Android phone secure without security software is doable, but it’s also risky.
+That’s especially true if you liberally download apps from the Play Store or use your phone to open a lot of files from email or messaging platforms.

-If you want to make sure your Android device is secure from these threats and others, an antivirus app can help.
-In fact, there are a bunch of completely free ones in Google Play, but you want to make sure you’re getting security from a known and reputable company.
-Because there’s only one thing worse than getting pwned by an app you downloaded from Google Play: getting pwned by an antivirus app you downloaded from Google Play.
+If you want to make sure your Android device is secure from these threats, an antivirus app is the way to go.
+In fact, there are a bunch of completely free services in Google Play, but you want to make sure you’re getting security from a known and reputable company.
+Because there’s only one thing worse than getting pwned by an app you downloaded: getting pwned by an antivirus app you downloaded instead.

-Luckily for us, almost every major antivirus maker has an Android app with the ability to keep your device secure, and some of them are even free.
-And by free we mean really free.
-Not 30-day-trial free, but actually free for as long as you have it on your device.
-Some may have more restricted features (that is often the trade-off with free), but if you want to keep your device more secure without paying for a subscription you don’t otherwise need, these are the apps we recommend.
+Fortunately, almost every major antivirus maker has an Android app with the ability to keep your device secure, and some of them are even free.
+And by free we mean really free—not just 30-day-trial free.
+Some may have more restricted features (often the trade-off for not having to pay anything), but if you want to keep your device more secure without paying for a subscription you don’t otherwise need, these are the apps we recommend.

-For more smartphone fortification, check out our roundup of the best free VPNs for Android—a great way to protect your privacy and guard your data when using public Wi-Fi.
+To fortify your smartphone even further, check out our roundup of the best free VPNs for Android—a great way to protect your privacy and guard your data while using public Wi-Fi.

 Free, Pro costs $11.99